igorcarpanese/wordle-is-solved/strategy.md

 4. Based on game feedback, apply rules to filter the set of possible answers.
 5. Repeat these steps for each round until the end of the game.

-In a nutshell, the strategy is a simulation that uses some optimizations to decrease the set of possible answers and some reasonable criteria to estimate the best guess for the next round.

-Once the general idea is understood, we need to explore the details of the strategy.
+Once the core idea is understood, we need to explore the details of the strategy.
 The game has different states, and the definition of the "best word to choose" changes depending on the current state.
 Sometimes, it will make sense to choose a word even knowing it is not the correct answer.

 ## Intuition